missive-app/docs/_posts/2018-02-07-introduction.markdown

 for them, but this is to my knowledge the only service that will build and deploy it on a site owner's own server.

 Both SMTP and Sendmail mail sending protocols are supported.
+Software deployments can be done via FTP or SFTP.

 The interface for Missive is arranged into different tabs, and does not require registration to be viewed.
 This allows prospective users more information about